 The false promise of the 10,000 hour rule

 Our culture loves experts.
-Whether athletes, chefs, or musicians, some of the biggest celebrities are considered masters of their craft, and we admire the long hours they put into practicing over and over again the same skills so they could become second nature.
+Whether it’s athletes, chefs, or musicians, some of the biggest celebrities are considered masters of their craft, and we admire the long hours they put into practicing over and over again the same skills so they could become second nature.

 In 2008, Malcolm Gladwell published his popular book Outliers, exploring why some seemingly extraordinary people achieve much more than others.
 The book mentioned a study of violin students at a German music academy.
 This is from the abstract: “Many characteristics once believed to reflect innate talent are actually the result of intense practice extended for a minimum of 10 years.”
-Malcolm Gladwell branded this the 10,000 hour rule.
+Malcolm Gladwell branded this the 10,000-hour rule.
 Study whichever topic for 10,000 hours, and you will master it.

 Practice doesn’t make perfect

 First, the study wasn’t about studying a topic for a specific amount of time.
 It was about deliberate practice.
-This is a type of practice that is systematic and purposeful, with the specific goal of improving performance, and requires focused attention rather than mindless repetitions.
+This is a type of practice that is systematic and purposeful, with the specific goal of improving performance and requires focused attention rather than mindless repetitions.

-More importantly, the lead researcher of the study himself doesn’t even seem to agree with the magical 10,000 hour rule.
+More importantly, the lead researcher of the study himself doesn’t even seem to agree with the magical 10,000-hour rule.

 “He misread that as every one of them had actually spent at least 10,000 hours [practicing], so somehow they passed this magical boundary (…) They were very good, promising students who were likely headed to the top of their field, but they still had a long way to go at the time of the study.”